OsioLabs/gatsbyguides.com_content/gatsby-and-drupal/dynamically-creating-pages.md

 ## Generate some recipes

-With the above changes in place restart the Gatsby development server; `gatsby develop`.
-And when the application's static content is rebuilt it should now include the recipe pages sourced from Drupal.
-Test it by either navigating directly to the path of a recipe.
-Or, by navigating to a known 404 page.
-Gatsby has a useful trick where 404 pages on the development server will give you a list of all the pages Gatsby knowns about internally.
+With the above changes in place, restart the Gatsby development server with `gatsby develop`.
+When the application's static content is rebuilt, it should now include the recipe pages sourced from Drupal.
+Test it either by navigating directly to the path of a recipe or by navigating to a known 404 page.
+Gatsby has a useful trick where 404 pages on the development server will give you a list of all the pages Gatsby knows about internally.

-In the next tutorial we'll look at how to dynamically generate a list of recipes for the front page, and link to these full recipe pages.
+In the next tutorial we'll look at how to dynamically generate a list of recipes for the front page, and how to link to these full recipe pages.

 ## Check out those references

 Astute Drupal developers might have noticed that the recipe pages display the category, and tags, for a recipe.
-Both of which are Vocabularies in Drupal, and attached to the Recipe node via an Entity reference field.
+Both of these are Vocabularies in Drupal, and attached to the Recipe node via an Entity reference field.
 In Gatsby, and GraphQL, we can write a query that will traverse these relationships and allow us to get directly at the data we need.

 ## Dealing with text from Drupal

 When handling the contents of a long text field, and some other field types as well, Drupal gives us access to both the `raw`, and `processed` content.
-The `raw` content is exactly what was entered into the text field by the user.
-And the `processed` content is the result of applying the selected text format to the content.
-Generally, it's best practice to make use of the `processed` value as it's been formatted, and filtered to prevent security vulnerabilities that could arise from working with user generated content.
+The `raw` content is exactly what was entered into the text field by the user, while the `processed` content is the result of applying the selected text format to the content.
+Generally, it's best practice to make use of the `processed` value as it has been formatted and filtered to prevent security vulnerabilities that could arise from working with user generated content.
 You can see examples of this in the code above like `instructions={recipe.instructions.processed}`.

 An exception to this might be if you're using Markdown in Drupal.
-If you've got fields in Drupal configured to support Markdown formatting the `processed` value will contain the HTML resulting from applying Drupal's Markdown filter.
-And the `raw` value will contain the unaltered Markdown formatted text.
-Which, you could optionally pass through the remark Markdown processing that Gatsby uses for handling Markdown content at run time.
+If you've got fields in Drupal configured to support Markdown formatting, the `processed` value will contain the HTML resulting from applying Drupal's Markdown filter.
+The `raw` value will contain the unaltered Markdown formatted text.
+You could pass that through the remark Markdown processing that Gatsby uses for handling Markdown content at run time.

 ## Recap

 In this tutorial we implemented Gatsby's `createPages` Node API to query the GraphQL database and generate a list of pages we wanted Gatsby to render for us.
 Then we mapped the pages in that list to a new recipe template which provides a React component that can render the HTML for a recipe, and a GraphQL query that can be used to populate the component with the necessary data.
-Resulting in a static HTLM page being generated by Gatsby for each of the recipes in our Drupal CMS.
+Our result: a static HTML page generated by Gatsby for each of the recipes in our Drupal CMS.

 ## Further your understanding